Judith Light: Personal life

 Light has been married to television actor Robert Desiderio since 1985.
-The couple live apart: she lives in New York City, and he resides in Southern California.
+In 2010, the couple became bicoastal: she lives primarily in New York City, and he resides primarily in Southern California.
 She has a home in Beverly Hills, California and a home in Aspen, Colorado.
 She is Jewish and considers herself religious, without being attached to institutional religion.
 She has practiced Kundalini yoga for 20 years.

 Activism

-After being inspired by the LGBTQ+ community, Light began advocating for people diagnosed with HIV/AIDS in the early 1980s.
-She was one of the first celebrities to advocate against the social stigma encountered by LGBTQ+ people and those with AIDS.
+After being inspired by the community, Light began advocating for people diagnosed with HIV/AIDS in the early 1980s.
+She was one of the first celebrities to advocate against the social stigma encountered by those with AIDS.
 She has served on the boards of the Matthew Shepard Foundation and the Point Foundation, a support organization for students discriminated against based on sexual orientation or gender.

 Through her role in Transparent as the ex-wife of a transgender person, Light raises these issues to a broad audience.
 She reported "It's something that we really haven't talked about before in pop culture, we haven't talked about transgender issues, we haven't talked about mature people's sexuality."

 In an interview with the magazine Out, Light stated:“It was the LGBTQ community that inspired me to be the kind of person I wanted to be.
 I wanted to be authentic and courageous, and for so long I wasn't.
 When I began doing a lot of advocacy work in the early '80s for HIV and AIDS, I saw the community and the way the community was operating against all odds, against a world and a culture and country that gave them nothing and denigrated them. ...
 I looked at this community and said, 'This is breathtaking.
 This is the kind of world and people I want to be around.
 These are the kind of people I want to be working with."In 2018, Light discussed the similarities between the beginnings of the LGBT rights movement and the Me Too movement.

 In addition to LGBT and AIDS activism, she has spoken publicly to encourage vaccination against the flu as a way to protect vulnerable populations.